 Below is a short list of the Amtrak train lines that run in South Carolina.
 This ultimately also helps residents plug into some of the most notable big cities.

 The Crescent Amtrak route - The route runs daily between New York City and New Orleans.
 The train stops at Greenville and Clemson in South Carolina.
-Major stops of the route include New York City, Philadelphia, Washington D.C., Charlotte, Atlanta, Birmingham and New Orleans.
+Major stops on the route include New York City, Philadelphia, Washington D.C., Charlotte, Atlanta, Birmingham, and New Orleans.

 Palmetto Amtrak route - This line travels between New York City and Savannah daily.
-Stops in South Carolina are Dillon, Florence, Kingstree, Charleston and Yemassee.
-This route helps residents connect to junctions in Pennsylvania, Maryland, Virginia, North Carolina and Georgia.
+Stops in South Carolina are Dillon, Florence, Kingstree, Charleston, and Yemassee.
+This route helps residents connect to junctions in Pennsylvania, Maryland, Virginia, North Carolina, and Georgia.

 Silver State - Follows almost the same route as Silver Meteor.
 This line also runs between New York and Miami.
-However, the only difference is that it makes few additional stops in North Carolina and Tampa.
+However, the only difference is that it makes a few additional stops in North Carolina and Tampa.

 The state of South Carolina has a world-class business environment, specifically because of its location.
 It is strategically located between the hubs of Charlotte in North Carolina and Atlanta in Georgia.
 In addition to that, it is also halfway between New York City and Miami.
-This gives companies seeking to set up businesses the upper hand, since they receive a skilled workforce and they are also in close proximity to diverse industries.
+This gives companies seeking to set up businesses the upper hand since they receive a skilled workforce and they are also in close proximity to diverse industries.
 This is probably the main reason why the state’s economy witnesses a growth in plenty of foreign investments.

-According to reports by HomeSnacks, the average median rent of houses in South Carolina is $1,350, while the national average is roughly $1,650 (so that’s a 18% difference in cost).
-This practically means that rent here is almost en par with the national average.
+According to reports by HomeSnacks, the average median rent of houses in South Carolina is $1,350, while the national average is roughly $1,650 (so that’s an 18% difference in cost).
+This practically means that rent here is almost on par with the national average.
 At least in terms of rent, we’d say that you can expect the prices to be pretty high.
 But this gives you the insight that you could possibly have more money by buying a house than renting.

-tentative rent costs for a 1 bedroom, so you can compare things with a price point:
+tentative rent costs for a 1 bedroom, so you can compare things with a price

 So we can derive that in comparison to its neighboring states, South Carolina seems to be doing reasonably well with rent costs.
 We’ve also taken into consideration the state of Florida because South Carolina is becoming an increasingly popular retirement destination for folks from Florida.